How to Choose a SOC 2 Auditor

 How long does a SOC 2 audit take?

-A Type I audit can be completed in 4–8 weeks.
-A Type II audit requires a 3–12 month observation period followed by several weeks for the final report.
+A Type I audit can be completed in 4 to 8 weeks.
+A Type II audit requires a 3 to 12 month observation period followed by several weeks for the final report.

 Do I need to use a compliance platform?